muratk3n/thirdwave/en/tweets/2020/week23c.md

 ---

-@justinamash
+"@justinamash

-“No justice, no peace.”
+'No justice, no peace.'
 Is this a threat?
 A call to violence?
 No. It is an acknowledgment that without justice, peace is illusory.
 There is no state of peace in a society that condones injustice.
-The victims of such injustice, though they may remain silent, do not live in peace.
+The victims of such injustice, though they may remain silent, do not live in peace"

 *2020-05-31 21:59:1*